ACAI 2026 Speakers

 Fellow IEEE

-The Hong Kong University of Science and Technology, China
+The Hong Kong University of Science and Technology, Hong Kong, China

 Biography:

 James Kwok is a Professor in the Department of Computer Science and Engineering, Hong Kong University of Science and Technology.
 He is an IEEE Fellow.Prof Kwok received his B.Sc. degree in Electrical and Electronic Engineering from the University of Hong Kong and his Ph.D. degree in computer science from the Hong Kong University of Science and Technology.
 He then joined the Department of Computer Science, Hong Kong Baptist University as an Assistant Professor.
 He returned to the Hong Kong University of Science and Technology and is now a Professor in the Department of Computer Science and Engineering.
 He is serving as an Associate Editor for the IEEE Transactions on Neural Networks and Learning Systems, Neural Networks, Neurocomputing, Artificial Intelligence Journal, International Journal of Data Science and Analytics, and on the Editorial Board of Machine Learning.
 He is also serving / served as Senior Area Chairs of major machine learning / AI conferences including NeurIPS, ICML, ICLR, IJCAI, and as Area Chairs of conferences including AAAI and ECML.
 He is on the IJCAI Board of Trustees.
 He is recognized as the Most Influential Scholar Award Honorable Mention for "outstanding and vibrant contributions to the field of AAAI/IJCAI between 2009 and 2019".
-Prof Kwok will be the IJCAI-2025 Program Chair.

 Biography: